Tropical cyclone & severe wind

 Severe storms

 Severe storms can occur anywhere in Australia and do so more frequently than any other major natural hazard.
-Insurance statistics reveal that severe thunderstorms account for the majority of damaging events.
+Insurance statistics show that severe thunderstorms account for the majority of damaging events.
 The most common areas for severe thunderstorms are along the east coast from central Queensland to central NSW.

 Tropical cyclone

 The main source of energy for tropical cyclones is the warm oceans in the tropical regions.
-To initiate a tropical cyclone the sea-surface temperature generally needs to be above 26.5 °C. However, existing tropical cyclones often persist as they move over cooler waters.
+To initiate a tropical cyclone the sea-surface temperature generally needs to be above 26.5°C. However, existing tropical cyclones often persist as they move over cooler waters.
+They lose their source of energy when they move over land or colder oceans causing them to dissipate.

 • The greatest number of tropical cyclones in the Australian region in any one year was 20 in 1983.
 Since 1950, the lowest number of tropical cyclones in any season was just three in 2015.